Turritopsis nutricula: Reversing the life cycle

 Turritopsis nutricula in any point of the medusa stage has the ability to transform back into its polyp stage.
 T. nutricula is the first known metazoan that has been observed to sexually mature and return to its juvenile colonial stage.
+The medusae does not just differ from the polyp by anatomical organization, but also by a completely different set of somatic cells in its umbrella.
 This regression from medusa to polyp has only been observed with the presence of differentiated cells from the outer umbrella and part of the animals digestion system.
 The ability of transdifferentiation, a non-stem cell which can morph into a different type of cell, in these cells is pivotal for this species' changing life cycle.
 It is unknown whether or not stem cells play a role in this process.
 Due to this regular transformation by T. nutricula, it is thought to have an indefinite lifespan.

 There are four stages that were found to describe the inverted life cycle of the Turritopsis nutricula: healthy medusa (where the T.nutricula would swim actively), unhealthy medusa (the T. nutricula was not able to swim), four-leaf clover, and cyst (would produce the polyp morphologically).